Share

 Venus in the last stages of terraforming; the orbital ring, built using excess atmospheric carbon, can be seen.
 This ring has now been converted into an Orbital Band known as the Diadem, consisting of thousands of smaller habitats and computronum nodes

-1) A gigantic, dynamically-stabilized sunshade (also known as a 'parasol') (thousands of km across, but no thicker than necessary for stability and to blot out the sun) with an integral magshield has been located at the L1 position of Sol-Venus to start cooling the planet, also blocking the nastiest components of Sol's output.
-The magnetosphere and ozone layer eventually produced for the terraformed planet were not sufficient to protect the surface from solar flux, and the shade blocks direct illumination allowing artificial diurnal illumination (see below).
+1) A gigantic, dynamically-stabilized sunshade (also known as a 'parasol') (thousands of km across, but no thicker than necessary for stability and to blot out the sun) with an integral magshield was placed at the L1 position of Sol-Venus to start cooling the planet, also blocking the nastiest components of Sol's output.
+The magnetosphere and ozone layer eventually produced for the terraformed planet were not sufficient to protect the surface from solar flux, and the shade blocks direct illumination allowing artificial diurnal illumination.

 The process of bringing water/ice from the outer system was augmented with imports of hydrogen from the Sun; a corporation of Sunminers arrived via the Nexus from Aldebaran in 9230 and were responsible for much of the water of the Venusian oceans.